 Before the Antietam Campaign:

-A pre-war lawyer, he was 1st Lieutenant, Company C, 23rd Georgia as the Regiment was organized in August 1861, but was elected Major on 31 August 1861.
+A pre-war lawyer in Rome, GA, he was 1st Lieutenant, Company C, 23rd Georgia as the Regiment was organized in August 1861, but was elected Major on 31 August 1861.
 He was promoted to Lieutenant Colonel on 16 August 1862.